daryllxd/lifelong-learning/self-improvement/monk-mode.md

   - Learning a martial art/instrument.
   - Learning to be funny.
   - Learning to cook.
-- The younger you are when you begin investing in yourself, the better.
-However, you can't really control the past, "I should have done this when I was so and so" should be replaced by "At least I'm doing this now."
+- "I should have done this when I was so and so" should be replaced by "At least I'm doing this now."
 - *You need to maximize the efficacy of your time, time is your most valuable commodity and it's incredibly finite, like an hourglass, it trickles down, except unlike an hourglass you can't turn it around and start again if you wasted the sand granules that you have already dropped on pointless shit.*
-- Choosing friends: surround yourself with funny people, people who can take a joke and aren't overly defensive. *I personally make it a habit to talk to people with a keen wit or a sophisticated sense of humor, as well as watching stand-up comedy in my leisure time (yes, even in my leisure time, I like to passively learn from other people's wit.)*
+- Choosing friends: surround yourself with funny people, people who can take a joke and aren't overly defensive. **Make it a habit to talk with friends who have a keen wit or sophisticated sense of humor, as well as watching stand-up comedy in your free time.**
 - Comedy should be important to you, as comedy is medicine for the soul.
 Not taking serious matters too seriously is a great coping mechanism for aiding one's mental endurance.
 Use comedy as a painkiller to aid you in your journey of self-improvement.

 ## Leaving Monk Mode

--  You will manage to resist junk activities and sustain self-improvement as your modus operandi (factory setting.)
-It could take you a long time to reach this state; it depends on your starting point and more importantly, your self-discipline.
-Monk mode is as much about learning self-discipline as it is engaging in self-improvement.
-When you manage to sustain monk mode as a way of life you’ll be on your way to cultivating a lifestyle of success.
+- Monk mode is as much about learning self-discipline as it is engaging in self-improvement.
 - You will be wrapped up in the self-importance of improving all the facets in your life, managing them with a keen eye and watching all your personal investments flourish (much like a stock portfolio.)
 - Your schedule will be so packed that you won’t have time to waste on low quality, frivolously time hungry exercises.
 - If someone’s got something going on and you know you’d get more done doing your own thing, then keep doing your own thing.